flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 This defines specific policies for submission and inclusion, and applies to all submissions that are (were) submitted or included after the policy was documented, for as long as they remain on Flathub.

+Any future update or modification made after a submission has been accepted that would have affected the review outcome may trigger a re-review or other appropriate action.

 Submissions are accepted at the discretion of the reviewers and are liable to be removed even after they are included, if it is found to